nessarus/NgramAnalyser/README.md

 # NgramAnalyser

 The N-gram Analyser is a student project developed during the CITS1001 Object-oriented Programming and Software Engineering course in University of Western Australia during semester one of 2017.
-The project uses skeleton code provided as part of course material from the univesity.
+The project uses skeleton code provided as part of course material from the university.

 In preparing for the project, a secondary project for an address book was also completed.
 This was also included in the repository.